jayjay0317/Hands-On-ML-Study/Chapter_07/README.md

 - **PCA and Feature Scaling:** PCA is sensitive to feature scales because it focuses on directions with the largest variance.
 If one feature has a much larger scale than others, PCA may treat it as more important, so standardization is often necessary before applying PCA.

 - **Choosing the Number of Dimensions:** The optimal number of dimensions is not fixed.
-It can be chosen by preserving a target amount of variance, such as 95%, or by selecting the value of n_components that gives the best validation performance for the downstream model.
+It can be chosen by preserving a target amount of variance, such as 95%, or by selecting the value of `n_components` that gives the best validation performance for the downstream model.

-- **PCA as a Lossy Compression Method:** PCA compression is lossy when only some principal components are kept.
-Since multiple original high-dimensional points can map to the same lower-dimensional representation, the original data cannot be perfectly reconstructed after dimensionality reduction.
+- **PCA as Lossy Compression:** PCA compression is lossy when only some principal components are kept.
+When PCA reduces data to fewer dimensions, `inverse_transform()` can only reconstruct an approximation of the original data because a true inverse no longer exists.

-- **Reconstruction with inverse_transform():** When PCA reduces the data to fewer dimensions, inverse_transform() only reconstructs an approximation of the original data.
-If all principal components are kept, the transformation can recover the original data exactly, but when only a subset is used, a true inverse does not exist.

 - **Randomized PCA:** Full SVD becomes expensive when the data matrix $X$ has many instances $m$ and features $n$.
 Randomized PCA speeds this up by approximating only the leading $d$ principal components, which is much cheaper when $d \ll n$.